NKU Garden - FULL

 What will happen if I don't maintain my garden plot?

-Gardeners who break the Community Garden Contract, abandon their plots, or let their plots become unruly will receive a one week warning to fix it, then forfeit their plot – forfeited plots will be offered to gardeners on the waitlist.
+Gardeners who break the Community Garden Contract, abandon their plots, or let their plots become unruly will receive a one week warning to fix it.
+If unheeded, a second notice results in the forfeit of the plot.
+Forfeited plots will be offered to gardeners on the waitlist.

-I don't have any tools and/or I can't afford them, does this mean I can't participate?
+I don't have any tools and/or I can't afford them.

 A small selection of tools is available to gardeners at the gardens.